 Today, it’s home to fairground rides and white knuckle thrills, but it wasn’t always like that.
 Have a look back to the past and into the history of Blackpool South Pier!
+Originally known as Victoria Pier, it was the third of our famous piers to be built on Blackpool seafront.

 History of Blackpool South Pier

-Work began in 1892 and it cost £50,000 to build.
-It was completed ready for an opening ceremony on Good Friday, 31 March 1893.
+Work began in 1892 and it cost £50,000 – a lot of money at the time.
+Construction workers had it completed in time for an opening ceremony at the start of the season, Good Friday, 31 March 1893.

 A little while later, on 20 May 1893, the Grand Pavilion opened at the seaward end of the Pier.
 You can see it on this old postcard –